marszalekm/flashcards-django/README.md

 # Django REST flashcards web app
 Flashcards web application, based on Django REST.

-Some general features
+Some general features:
-* Users can add and delete whole new decks or cards.
+* Users can add and delete whole decks or cards.
 * User authentication - every user has it's own decks with cards and have no access to decks of other users.
 * Cards learning is managed with simple JS script.